pauloedspinho20/ethereum-boilerplate/README.md

   - Run the following script (replace `<YOUR_TOKEN>` with Web3.Storage API Token):
     - `node put-files.js --token=<YOUR_TOKEN> README.md`
   - Save the generated CID (Needed for smart contract deployment)
+  - Replace `<CID>` on hardhat/scripts/NFTv2.js (or any other smart contract)

 ## Smart Contract deployment

 - Deploy contract using Hardhat
+  - Run: `cd hardhat`
+  - Run: `hardhat compile`
+  - Run: `npx hardhat run scripts/deployNFTv2.js --network kovan` (or any other script or network)
+  - Replace value of REACT_APP_CONTRACT_ADDRESS with deployed contract address

 ## Test and deployment: